Remarks on the positivity of the cotangent bundle of a K3 surface: Final thoughts and questions

 \subsection{Bott vanishing for K3 surfaces}

 The following question was raised by Totaro in \cite{totaro}. \begin{question} For which polarised K3 surfaces $(S,\O_S(1))$ does {\em Bott vanishing} hold?
 That is, for $q>0,p\ge 0$, is

 \end{question} Here one does not assume that $\O_S(1)$ is primitive.
 As explained in the above reference, by Kodaira vanishing, one need only treat the case $p=1$.
 The problem is essentially solved in \cite{totaro}, but let us show how one can use our above results to easily obtain Bott vanishing for K3 surfaces $(S,\O_S(1))$ of Picard number one with $\O_S(1)^2>75$.
 Indeed, using the upper bound for the nef slope $\alpha_{n,2t}$ from Proposition \ref{nefbound}, we obtain that if $\O_S(1)^2>75$, the divisor $D=3L+H$ is ample on $E=\PP(\Omega^1_S)$.
 Since $K_E=-2L$, one finds that by Kodaira vanishing.
-In general Bott vanishing can fail; for example because $\chi(\Omega^1_S\otimes \O_S(1))$ is negative for low values of $\O_S(1)^2$.
+In general Bott vanishing can fail; for example because $\chi(\Omega^1_S\otimes \O_S(1))$ is negative when $S$ has low degree.